Time Travel Debug for C/C++

 Reverse Step Into and Reverse Step Out buttons that perform the corresponding operations

-placed bookmark, or to a wall-clock time - for example a timestamp copied from a log file.
+execution history, or a wall-clock time, for example a timestamp copied from a

-The “Undo” button undoes the operation of the last navigation or goto button.
+The Undo button undoes the operation of the last navigation or Go To

-Press this again to undo the previous operation, back to the start of your
+button.
+Press this again to undo the previous operation, back to the start of

-debugging session.
-The “Redo” button reverses the effect of the “Undo” button.
+your debugging session.
+The Redo button reverses the effect of the